zdai257/DisengageNet/README.md

 For ColumbiaGaze, EYEDIAP, and MPIIFaceGaze, download the datasets and use *Eval_X.py* to evaluate performance.

-To infer gaze targets, run the following command to obtain eye-contact, in-frame, or out-of-frame estimation results with visualization
+To inspect gaze target estimation, run the following command to obtain eye-contact, in-frame, or out-of-frame prediction results with visualization

 ```base
 python Demo_sys.py